jamielaurin/jamielaurin.github.io/essays/essay3-smart-questions.md

 ## Conclusion

 We gain valuble knowledge from questions we ask those with greater expertise.
-The way we ask question will shape our understanding of concepts
+The way we ask question will shape our understanding of concepts further.